jpswelch/NFT-dashboard/README.md

-# Create Your NFT Collection Dashboard
+# Create Your Custom NFT Collection Dashboard in Minutes
 This code template is designed to get your own customized NFT Collection Dashboard up and running **in just minutes!**.

 In the `src/config.js`, simply set your: